woodj22/ADAccountManager/README.md

 `ADAccountManager --account_name=woodj22 unlock_account`
 will unlock an account.

-`ADAccountManager --account_name=woodj22 change_password 'newP@ssword'`
+`ADAccountManager --account_name=woodj22 change_password`

-Will set a new password for that user.
+This will then ask for a password via a secure prompt.
+Enter in your new password and away you go!

 For any help just run `ADAccountManager` and it will return a list of all the commands, options and arguments.